tkterris/rhdg-ocp-demo/README.md

 `unauthorized.user` and `unauthorized.password`.

 Cache nodes can be stopped, started, and scaled by changing the `replicas` parameter of the Data Grid operator or upgrading the Helm release with a new `deploy.replicas` parameter.
-The RHDG admin console can be accessed via an exposed `infinispan-cluster` route, with the username
+The RHDG admin console can be accessed via an exposed nodePort service at <http://api.crc.testing:31222>
-`authorized` and password `Authorized-password!` (the same credentials used by the client application to connect to RHDG).
+(if using CRC), with the username `authorized` and password `Authorized-password!` (the same credentials used by the client application to connect to RHDG).

 ### Cleanup